OrbitX-Space/Ard-to-Key/README.md

 **Installation** 🡆

-1. Install or Run all the files inside the "Redist" folder.
-(Skip this step if already installed)
-2. Run the windows batch files "pyserial.bat" & "pyautogui.bat" in the libraries folder.
-(Installation of required libraries)
-3. Head to "Sketch.ino" file & upload the sketch to your Arduino board.
+1. Head to "Sketch.ino" file & upload the sketch to your Arduino board.
-4. Run the "Start_Serial_Keyboard.bat" file.
+2. Run the "Start_Serial_Keyboard.bat" file.
-5. Enjoy!
+3. Enjoy!

 ***